 They wired each battery up to the alternator and then mounted the isolator to the frame nearby.

-We’ve even been running a cheap fan off the secondary battery throughout the nights in the heat of the desert while camping, which makes it so much more comfortable to sleep.
+We’ve even been running a personal fan off the secondary battery throughout the nights in the heat of the desert or tropical coast while camping, which makes it so much more comfortable to sleep.

 For instance, I cannot run my laptop connected to the inverter, I can only charge it and then later run it off the laptop battery.

-You can get super complex, some campers even run mini fridges out of the back of their canopies while on the road.
-It seems cool, but I haven’t gotten to that point, nor am I willing to shell out the $600+ for one.
+You can get super complex, some campers even run mini-fridges out of the back of their canopies while on the road.
+It seems cool, but I haven’t gotten to that point, nor am I willing to shell out the $600+ for one of those fridges.
 You might be better off just going for one of those Yeti coolers.

 All-in-all, I am SO happy to finally have an isolated dual battery setup, and anyone that is seriously looking at spending a longer stretch of time on the road and truck camping should absolutely have one in their setup.